 I did find I needed more than twelve frets on the soprano so I commissioned a fifteen fret soprano from Liam Kirby.
-This gives me a full two octave range – C to C. That said, I hardly ever venture beyond the twelfth fret.
-My main reason for the extra frets is to be able to play this Prelude by Bach without putting the final bars up an octave but I have also used the higher frets in my own compositions.
+This gives me a full two octave range – C to C. My original reason for the extra frets was to be able to play this Prelude by Bach without putting the final bars up an octave but I have also used the higher frets in my own compositions.

 Initially, my biggest problem was holding the soprano.
 I’m used to playing the classical guitar which is supported by the legs and the body.
 The arms and hands are completely free to move around the instrument.
 This is ergonomically, musically and technically very important.
 An instrument has to be stable to be able to play it well.
 The problem I encountered with the soprano was that it was like a slippery fish.
-I needed to find a way to stabilise the instrument without using my arms and/or hands.
-The traditional way of holding the ukulele is in the crook of the arm with the instrument pressed against your chest.
-This works for strumming but doesn’t work for playing classical.
-There is also the awkward reality that the female anatomy is really not conducive to clutching a ukulele to your chest.
+I needed to find a way to stabilise the instrument while keeping my arms and hands free.

 I tried various supports including a guitar rest which attached to the ukulele with suction cups.
 Being designed for a guitar, the rest was too big and only one suction cup attached.
 This kept un-suctioning.
 Something which nearly drove me to distraction!
 Eventually I gave up on the rest and started using a strap.
 (Gasp!
 Yes, you wouldn’t believe how emotional people get about straps.
 This is another topic to avoid on ukulele forums!)
 The strap is attached to the ukulele with two buttons.
 One button on the end and one under the heal.
 After much trial and error I found the best strap was a wide, padded strap.
 Once the ukulele is in position the instrument is very secure.
 My arms and hands are uninhibited.
 I can play standing up or sitting down.
 (No!
 I can’t play standing on my head.)
 Using a strap gives me musical freedom.